-As recorded by ASGI, in 2021, as in 2020, in many cases the detained, not informed of the possibility and the way to ask for asylum, could not express this will even before the Judge of the Peace (Giudice di Pace) at the hearing to validate the detention.
-Only sometimes, subsequently, they were able to submit the asylum request thanks to their lawyers.
+As recorded by ASGI, in 2022, as in previous years, in many cases the detained, not informed of the possibility and the way to ask for asylum, could not express this will even before the Judge of the Peace (Giudice di Pace) at the hearing to validate the detention.
+Only in some cases they were able to submit the asylum request thanks to their lawyers after the detention order had been issued.
 This was possible, however, mainly in the CPRs, such as that of Gradisca, where mobiles are not seized.

-Regarding the possibility to apply for asylum by applicants serving prison terms, ASGI recorded ample difficulties also in 2019 2020 and 2021.
+Regarding the possibility to apply for asylum by applicants serving prison terms, ASGI recorded ample difficulties in recent years (see chapter on Detention of asylum seekers).

 On 4 April 2020, the Civil Court of Turin accepted the appeal lodged by an asylum seeker detained at the Ivrea District House, ordering the Questura of Turin to register the asylum application.
 Although the applicant had expressed his will to seek asylum several times, the Questura did not proceed with the application and the detainee received an expulsion order to be executed at the end of the prison sentence.